Indicators

 EU GAPS: Extent to which partner country institutions’ capacities to fight gender-based violence are increased (MS)

 UN WPS: Number and percentage of UN-supported peace or constitution making processes in which gender expertise was provided.
-(DPPA WPS Agenda Indicators 2022 Indicator #3) (UN, MS, RO)
+(DPPA WPS Agenda Indicators 2022 Indicator #3) (UN, MS)

-UN WPS: Percentage of field operations with senior level gender experts (SC1325) (UN, MS, RO)
+UN WPS: Percentage of field operations with senior level gender experts (SC1325) (UN, MS)

-UN WSP: # of gender responsive operations by the UN military, or alternatively “Female Engagement Teams,” carried out to protect civilians (DPO Gender Equality and Women Peace and Security Resource Package) (UN, MS, RO)
+UN WSP: # of gender responsive operations by the UN military, or alternatively “Female Engagement Teams,” carried out to protect civilians (DPO Gender Equality and Women Peace and Security Resource Package) (UN, MS)

-UN WSP: # of gender responsive operations by UNPOL carried out to protect civilians (DPO Gender Equality and Women Peace and Security Resource Package) (UN, MS, RO)
+UN WSP: # of gender responsive operations by UNPOL carried out to protect civilians (DPO Gender Equality and Women Peace and Security Resource Package) (UN, MS)

 |